5 Things To Listen For At The Hearing With Trump's HHS Nominee

 Price, who is an orthopedic surgeon, has been an ardent opponent of the Affordable Care Act since it was passed in 2010.
 He complains that the law gets in the way of good care.
 Democrats on the committee are certain to grill him on his own proposal for an Obamacare replacement, one that offers a fixed tax credit to buy coverage no matter your income.

 They'll also likely take the opportunity to put Price on the spot for comments made by Donald Trump on Sunday.
-The president-elect told The Washington Post "We're going to have insurance for everybody," but he provided no details on how he would make this happen.
+The president-elect told The Washington Post "we're going to have insurance for everybody," but he provided no details on how he would make this happen.

 Then on Tuesday, the Congressional Budget Office released an analysis projecting that the partial repeal of Obamacare envisioned by Republicans in Congress would result in 18 million people losing their insurance immediately, and 32 million losing it long term.

-"Representative Price's approach is moving us in exactly the wrong direction," Sen. Bernie Sanders said after meeting with Price Tuesday.
+"Rep. Price's approach is moving us in exactly the wrong direction," Sen. Bernie Sanders said after meeting with Price on Tuesday.

 Price's financial disclosures show he was an active trader of individual company stocks, including shares in pharmaceutical and medical device companies.
 Several news outlets have reported that Price took actions in Congress to benefit medical companies that contributed to his campaign, and that he bought shares in some companies just before government actions boosted their value.